This post contains affiliate links. If you buy through these links, I may earn a small commission.

 It might come as a surprise how sweet and nutty freshly roasted garlic can taste compared to the mass-manufactured and pre-prepared garlic seasonings.

-Roasting garlic is the best way to bring out the nutty sweetness that garlic is known for, instead of the pungent aroma often found with processed garlic.
+Roasting garlic is the best way to bring out the nutty sweetness and caramelized flavor that garlic is known for, instead of the pungent aroma often found with processed garlic.

-- Peel the desired amount of garlic cloves or just cut off the pointed tops of a whole garlic bulb to release the aroma and interior oils (just like that picture above).
+- Peel the desired amount of garlic cloves or just cut off the pointed tops of a whole garlic bulb with a sharp knife to release the aroma and interior oils (just like that picture above).
 These pieces can be roasted whole or cut or chopped, and then placed inside foil.
 Leave the foil unsealed at the top.

-- Drizzle the garlic with a favorite oil (or flavoured oil) and add any complementary spices you like.
+- Drizzle the garlic with a couple of teaspoons of olive oil (or any favorite flavored oil) and add any complementary spices you like.

 Roasting Garlic Cloves on the Stove